HUGOW04/SecureGuard/README.md

 - **Memory scanning** for known threats.
 - **Real-time autorun process checks** to monitor startup programs.
 - **Heuristic detection** to identify suspicious behaviors and unknown malware.
+- **User-friendly reporting and logging** for all scan actions and detected threats.
 - **System tray integration** showing CPU and memory statistics.
 - **Graphical interface** fully implemented with OpenGL.
 - **Desktop notifications** for scan results.